open-energy-transition/heat-demand-peaks/README.md

 The resultant file in `scripts/logs/set_moderate_retrofitting_48_2030.txt` contains `Success` parameter which indicates the success status of executed rule.
 Here, `--force` flag is used to forcefully re-execute the rule.

-#### D. Transfering optimal capacities to future horizons
+#### C. Transfering optimal capacities to future horizons

 After optimizing scenarios for one horizon, it is important to transfer optimal generation and store capacities into future horizons.
-To do so, configure `planning_horizon` in `set_capacities` section of `configs/config.plot.yaml`.
+To do so, configure `planning_horizon` in `set_capacities` section of `configs/config.plot.yaml` to horizon of interest.
 By default, `2040` is set as `planning_horizon` in `set_capacities`, which helps to transfer `p_nom_opt` values from solved networks of 2030 into `p_nom_min` of corresponding generators and stores of unsolved network of 2040.
 The optimal capacities are transfered to corresponding scenarios.
 To set `p_nom_min` for all scenarios of 2040, run:

     snakemake -call set_capacities

+* Note!
+The command needs to be run after preparation of pre-network, but before solving it.

 To set minimum capacities for specific scenario (e.g. flexible scenario of 2050 with 48 clusters), you can run run: